-Following the blizzard of 1978, New Hope of Indiana opened as a state of the art facility serving adults and adolescents with developmental disabilities.
-With a capacity of 200, New Hope provided for the residential and programmatic needs of residents.
+After nearly a decade of efforts, New Hope of Indiana opened as a state of the art facility serving adults and adolescents with developmental disabilities on March 13, 1978.
+New Hope provided for their residential and programmatic needs.
 In 1988, New Hope of Indiana was purchased by St. Vincent Hospital and was renamed St. Vincent New Hope.
-The Vincentian philosophy of St. Vincent and particularly the Daughters of Charity, strengthened the St. Vincent New Hope ministry, enabling growth opportunities.
+The philosophy of St. Vincent, and particularly the Daughters of Charity, strengthened the St. Vincent New Hope ministry.

-With a mission to enhance the lives of persons served, St, Vincent New Hope opened three group homes in 1989.
-This commitment to community living and integration precipitated the philosophical decision in 1990 to stop admissions and gradually downsize the facility.
+With a mission to enhance the lives of persons served, St. Vincent New Hope opened three group homes in 1989.
+This commitment to community living and integration precipitated the decision to stop admissions in 1990 and gradually downsize the residential facility.
 Additional group homes were added and the Supported Living Program began operation in 1993.
-By 1996, with a grant by the Daughters of Charity Foundation, thirty, three person supported living homes had been purchased and renovated or constructed, most of which are fully accessible.
-The last residents moved into the community in 1996 and the residential facility ceased operation, though the administrative offices remained in the building.
+By 1996, with a grant by the Daughters of Charity Foundation, thirty, three-person supported living homes had been acquired, most of which were fully accessible.
+The last residents of the facility moved into the community in 1996 and the residential facility ceased operation, though the administrative offices remained in the building.

-With the ever changing healthcare climate and after much careful discernment, the Boards of Directors of St. Vincent New Hope and St. Vincent Health made the decision to separate organizations.
-On January 1, 2014 New Hope came full circle and became New Hope of Indiana, Inc. a stand-alone 501(c)(3) once again.
-The legacy of the Daughters of Charity lives on as New Hope Indiana forges a new and exciting journey of serving persons in need.
+With the ever-changing healthcare climate and after much careful discernment, the Boards of Directors of St. Vincent New Hope and St. Vincent Health made the decision to separate organizations.
+On January 1, 2014, New Hope came full circle and became New Hope of Indiana, Inc., an independent not-for-profit organization once again.